-Nyrstar is committed to providing a safe environment for their employees, minimising their operations’ impact on the environment and contributing to the communities in which they operate.
+Nyrstar is committed to providing a safe environment for our employees, minimising our smelters’ and mines’ impact on the environment and contributing to the communities in which we operate.

 Nyrstar Port Pirie Facts Sheet

 Numerous policies regarding personal hygiene are in place at the smelter.
 They’ve played a significant role in lowering employee blood lead levels, as well as reducing the amount of lead dust carried off site.

 Maintaining a clean, dust-free environment on site is a vital step towards reducing the amount of lead dust in the community.
 Numerous policies are already in place to limit the amount of lead dust leaving the site, and we’re always searching for ways to improve these systems.

 overview Port Pirie Redevelopment

 The Port Pirie Redevelopment involves the conversion of the Port Pirie operations into an advanced metal recovery and refining facility, enabling the facility to process a wider range of high margin feed materials, including internal zinc smelter residues and concentrates.
 Once fully ramped-up, the Port Pirie Redevelopment will allow Nyrstar to capture a greater proportion of the value contained within the feed material consumed by its global network of smelters as well as third party residues.

 Successful first tap and cast of slag onto slag caster achieved on 15 December 2017.

 Successful commencement of hot commissioning September 2017.